The clipper Titania. A postcard made from a painting by Jack Spurling (c.1930-1945)

 While the wharf and terminus was under construction in Port Moody, to achieve legal status as a city, on January 8, 1886 the villagers at the Granville Townsite appointed a committee to draft and circulate a petition that was then moved through the legislation stages and became a private member’s bill in the British Columbia legislature.
 At Van Horne's suggestion, the townsite of Granville was renamed, "Vancouver" and the City of Vancouver was created under the Vancouver Incorporation Act of April 6, 1886.
 One month after the incorporation, 499 voters elected a mayor and 10 aldermen.
 The infant city included the old Bricklayers’ Claim, the downtown CPR land grant, the townsite of Granville, and CPR land across False Creek up to 16th Avenue.

-Indeed, the arrival of the pilings at Port Moody and where the final terminus should be built became quite a contention in the Federal parliament, in a meeting Ottawa on May 31st, 1886 the matter of the pilings was debated, and it was questioned why the material was brought all the way from England on the Titania, when it could have been produced locally.
+Indeed, the arrival of the pilings at Port Moody and where the final terminus should be built became quite a contention in the Federal parliament, and at a meeting in Ottawa on May 31st, 1886 the matter of the pilings was debated.
+The point questioned was why the material was brought all the way from England on the Titania, when it could have been produced locally.
 In some circles the building of the railway and the debacle surrounding the final terminus is referred to as "The Pacific Scandal".
-In order to facilitate the quick building of the wharf, it was built using wood pilings instead of the iron ones that had been brought from England which remained in a heap and were actually not used in Port Moody.
+In order to facilitate the quicker and rushed building of the wharf, it was built using wood pilings instead of the iron ones that had been brought from England which remained in a heap and were actually not used in Port Moody.
 In 1887, they were later moved to Vancouver for construction of the wharf there.

 An old time pioneer, Dr. H.E.
 Langis in January, 1932 recalls seeing the pilings lying at the Moody wharf: